adityaashuklaa/Docker/Readme.md

 1. Need to persist data across docker restarts
 2. Need to allow containers to talk to each other
 ![alt text](image-2.png)
+- Containers are transactory, whatever data you put into it, it goes away as soon as you kill the container.